Alpha Psi Omega: Symbols

-The official magazine of Alpha Psi Omega/Delta Psi Omega is The Playbill.
+The fraternity's badge is monogram of the Greek letters ΑΨΩ.
+The Alpha Psi Omega coat of arms is designed to represent a Greek theater's stage.
+Its magazine is The Playbill.

+Chapters

-Alpha Psi Omega/Delta Psi Omega has installed a total of 1,048 chapters, making it one of the largest Greek Letter Organizations in the world.
+Alpha Psi Omega/Delta Psi Omega has installed 1,048 chapters.
+The society calls its chapters "casts".
 Chapters of Alpha Psi Omega are named with Greek Letter names according to the order in which they were chartered.
 Chapters of Delta Psi Omega use a number system for designation.

-Current national officers

-The current national officers of Alpha Psi Omega and Delta Psi Omega are as follows: